cuteyyt/or-nerf/README.md

 To run the test process, we follow a similar procedure as the reconstruction process described above.
 However, to ensure clarity, we create a separate folder named *data/test* specifically for running tests.
 Please refer to the related scripts and Python files for controlling the "test" process.

-If you have any questions, please feel free to raise an issue or reach out to us directly.
+As we haven't check all scripts after we refactor the code, if you have any questions, please feel free to raise an issue or reach out to us directly.

 **Note**: You may check *scripts/comparison/run_net.sh* and *scripts/data/preprocess_data.sh* to run multiple scenes